SharonIV0x86/BankingSystem2.0/README.md

    - Your new account creation.
    - Your logging into the account.
    - Your trying to delete existing account.
-   - Logs exact date and time of the action been performed in the 24hr format
-   - For easy navigation through logs you can use search following keywords in the log files
-      - WITHDRAWN to find logs events related to withdrawals in the accountLogs.txt file
-      - DEPOSITS to find logs events related to deposits in the accountLogs.txt file
-      - LOGIN to find events related to who logged into which account.
-      - CREATED to find event logs related to what accounts have been created
 - If the user tried to modify the balance ammount in **account.txt** the program will not allow them to do so.
 - If the user tries to delete or truncuate the contents of the program files.
 The code will generate new ones.
 - CROSS PLATFORM!
 Tested on Windows with GCC-x64 and MSYS2.
 Yet to test on Linux systems.

+## Logging
+   - Logs exact date and time of the action been performed in the 24hr format.
+   - For easy navigation through logs you can use search following keywords in the log files
+      - CREATED to find logs related to when a user(s) CREATED their account.
+      - LOGGED INTO to find the logs related to when the user LOGGED into their account.
+      - DEPOSITS to find logs events related to deposits in the accountLogs.txt file.
+      - WITHDRAWN to find logs events related to withdrawals in the accountLogs.txt file.
+      - WRONG CREDENTIALS (or just WRONG is enough )to find the logs related to event when a user entered their wrong credentials.
+      - DELETED to find logs related to when the user deleted their account.
+      - LOGGED OUT to find events related to when user logged out of their account.
+This can also include internal program errors hence can be inaccurate.
 ## Installation

 **For Both Linux And Windows**